HARVESTING THE NEW ART WORLD

 after the opening, leaving them with a anti-climatic or even negative

 feeling after the show.
-There's no time in the "hit & run" format to feel
+There's no time in the "hit & run"

 anti-climatic about it.
 There's the opening, then a performance the next